 Ultramicrotomy for Electron Microscopy

 Place the sample into the specimen holder on an ultramicrotome.
 You can trim and shape the block two ways.
 A sharp and clean razor blade is effective and fast for trimming a sample by hand.
 First, remove resin from the surface of the sample and then pair away resin from the sides until you have the final shape (Fig. 3A).
 A trimming knife in the ultramicrotome can also be used to shape the block face for a more accurate finish (Fig. 3B).
 Block faces are usually trimmed to a square or trapezoidal shape.
 It is important that the top and bottom edges of the face are parallel to one another.
 When using a razor blade, always cut away from you and make sure that the sample is secured firmly in the holder.

 The surface of the block face should be polished to a flat surface using a trimming diamond or glass knife before you start to section.
-This helps with orientation of the block face to the knife edge and you could also collect semi-thin sections at this stage for use with a light microscope.
+This helps with the orientation of the block face to the knife edge and you could also collect semi-thin sections at this stage for use with a light microscope.

+Ultramicrotomy for Electron Microscopy